Time to read: 11 min

 The tolerances are wrong and your parts won’t fit together.

-Solution: Rule of thumb for gaps:
+Solution: Use this rule of thumb for gaps:

-For a more in-depth analysis of snap fit design and to dive deeper into the material properties, check out these guides below.
+We’ve only scratched the surface of snap-fits, so for a more in-depth analysis of snap-fit design and to dive deeper into the material properties, check out these guides.

 If you’re tasked with sourcing and supplying mechanical parts, Fictiv is your operating system for custom manufacturing that makes part procurement faster, easier, and more efficient.
 In other words, Fictiv lets engineers, like you, engineer.